ark-key/flake8-for-pycharm/README.rst

     pylint --help-msg=E1101

-Once this command has succeeded, it assumed that pylint is installed and continue using it with command like that.
+Once this command has succeeded, it assumes that pylint is installed and starts using it with command like that.

 .. code-block:: bash